EasternEdgeRobotics/Electrical_2019/README.md

 # 2019
-Control Software for MATE 2019
+Control Software and KiCAD PCB Designs for MATE 2019